 CPIM Review Program / Prep Courses

-The Naveen Jindal School of Management (JSOM) offers CPIM (Certified in Production and Inventory Management) review program/prep courses to community college and university students ONLY.
+The Naveen Jindal School of Management (JSOM) offers CPIM (Certified in Production and Inventory Management) review program/prep courses ONLY to college and university students.
 Individuals and working professionals who do not hold student status and interested in CPIM prep courses should contact APICS North Texas for registration.

 CPIM Review Program Prepares Students for Careers in the Areas of

 - Increase functional knowledge of production and inventory management